The following chapter is about the Branding Audit Checklist which is part of the full Website Audit Checklist definitive guide.

 You can evaluate this based on a number of factors and we’re going to talk about them next.

-Is it obvious that your website follows a branding style guide?
+Is it obvious that the website follows a branding style guide?

 A branding style guide outlines the design styles you use consistently throughout your website.
 You could have multiple typefaces, different logo variations, etc. but once decided it’s used consistently throughout your website.